-On 15 March at 11h00, not only our AI Act draft report will be presented in the JURI committee, MEP Axel Voss will also reveal four political initiatives.
+On 15 March, not only our AI Act draft report will be presented in the JURI committee, MEP Axel Voss will also reveal four political initiatives.
 They all pursue the goal to increase legal certainty within the Digital Single Market as well as to make the EU a global leader in AI.

 Our four political initiatives at a glance: